KODAK VISION Color Print Film / 2383/3383

 Available Roll Lengths

-For information on available roll lengths and formats of KODAK VISION Color Print Film / 2383/3383, contact your Kodak Professional Motion Imaging sales representative.
+For information on available roll lengths and formats of KODAK VISION Color Print Film / 2383/3383, contact your Kodak Entertainment Imaging sales representative.

 These graphs are designed to be printed in landscape mode.
 They will print properly on most printers in their current page set-up of 100%.
 However, some printers may require adjustments to the browser page set-up in order to have the graph print on a single 8 1/2 x 11 inch sheet of paper.